-Fast Facts: The Commonwealth Overview The Commonwealth is made up of 54 independent countries working together to pursue common goals that promote development, democracy and peace.
+Fast Facts: The Commonwealth Overview The Commonwealth is made up of 53 independent countries that work together to pursue common goals which promote development, democracy and peace.
 Our combined population is 2.4 billion, of which more than 60 per cent is aged 29 or under.
 The Commonwealth spans the globe and includes both advanced economies and developing countries.
-It encompasses Africa (19 countries), Asia (8), the Caribbean and Americas (13), Europe (3), and the Pacific (11).
+It encompasses Africa (19 countries), Asia (7), the Caribbean and Americas (13), Europe (3), and the Pacific (11).
 The Commonwealth's strength lies in its shared values and diversity.
-Thirty-two of our members are small states, usually with a population under 1.5 million, and 25 members are small island developing states.
-The Pacific nation of Nauru is the smallest Commonwealth member country with a population of just over 12,000.
-The most populous member country is India with over 1.2 billion people.
-Our organisations The Commonwealth is connected by an active network of more than 80 intergovernmental, civil society and professional organisations, including: - Commonwealth Secretariat supporting member countries - Commonwealth Foundation supporting civil society - o Commonwealth of Learning promoting distance learning and education - Commonwealth Games Federation promoting sports development Headline facts The Commonwealth's population is 2.4 billion, of which more than 60 percent is aged 29 or under.
-Worldwide, one in three young people aged between 15 and 29 live in Commonwealth countries: about 640 million out of 1.8 billion.1 The Commonwealth has observed over 160 elections in nearly 40 countries since 1980.
-The combined gross domestic product of Commonwealth countries is estimated at US\$11.6 trillion in 2018 and predicted to reach US\$13 trillion in 2020.2 Bilateral costs for trading partners in Commonwealth countries are on average 21 per cent less than between those in non-member countries.
-A real Commonwealth Advantage.3 Half of the top 20 global emerging cities are in the Commonwealth: New Delhi, Mumbai, Nairobi, Kuala Lumpur, Bangalore, Johannesburg, Kolkata, Cape Town, Chennai and Dhaka.4 Many small and developing Commonwealth countries are among those with the lowest ecological footprints worldwide.5 Commonwealth countries are among the highest performing in the Ibrahim Index of African Governance and make up 7 of the top 10 nations.6 In Sub-Saharan Africa, Commonwealth countries make up 7 of the top 10 highest performing countries for gender equality.7 Find out more through the organisation directory 1 Commonwealth Secretariat Youth Development Index 2016 2 Commonwealth Secretariat calculations using International 3 Commonwealth Trade Review 2020 (forthcoming) 4Cities in low- and middle- income countries predicted to become global leaders in terms of business activity, human capital and innovation in 10-20 years AT Kearney Emerging Cities Outlook 2014 5 Bangladesh, Cameroon, India, Kenya, Malawi, Mozambique, Nigeria, Pakistan Rwanda, Sierra Leone, Uganda, Zambia are in top 30 for lowest footprint per capita WWF - Happy Planet Index 6 The Commonwealth scores 60.0 next to an average Africa score of 50.0.
-Top ranked Commonwealth countries are Mauritius, Botswana, Seychelles, Namibia, South Africa, Ghana and Rwanda Ibrahim Index of African Governance 2017 7Rwanda, Namibia, South Africa, Mozambique, Tanzania, Botswana and Lesotho Global Gender Gap Report 2017
+Thirty-one of our members are small states, usually with a population well under 1.5 million, and 24 members are small island developing states.
+The Pacific nation of Nauru is the smallest Commonwealth member country with a population of about 13,000.
+The most populous member country is India with over 1.3 billion people.
+Our organisations The Commonwealth is connected by an active network of more than 80 intergovernmental, civil society and professional organisations, including: - The Commonwealth Secretariat supporting member states - The Commonwealth Foundation supporting civil society - The Commonwealth of Learning promoting distance learning and education - The Commonwealth Games Federation promoting sports development.
+The 2022 Commonwealth Games will be held on 27 July 7 August 2022 in Birmingham, United Kingdom.

+Find out more: the commonwealth.org/organisations Headline facts The Commonwealth's population is 2.4 billion, of which more than 60 percent is aged 29 or under.
+One in three young people aged between 15 and 29 live in Commonwealth countries: about 640 million out of 1.8 billion.
+The Commonwealth has observed 139 elections in 38 countries since 1991.
+The combined gross domestic product of Commonwealth countries is estimated at US\$10.4 trillion in 2017 and predicted to reach US\$13 trillion in 2020.2 Bilateral costs for trading partners in Commonwealth countries are on average 19 percent less than between those in non-member countries.
+A real Commonwealth Advantage.3 Half of the top 20 global emerging cities are in the Commonwealth: New Delhi, Mumbai, Nairobi, Kuala Lumpur, Bangalore, Johannesburg, Kolkata, Cape Town, Chennai and Dhaka.4 Many small and developing Commonwealth countries are among those with the lowest ecological footprints worldwide.5 Commonwealth countries are among the highest performing in the Ibrahim Index of African Governance, and make up 7 of the top 10 nations.6 In Sub-Saharan Africa, Commonwealth countries make up 7 of the top 10 highest performing countries for gender equality.7 7 Rwanda, Namibia, South Africa, Mozambique, Tanzania, Botswana and Lesotho Global Gender Gap Report 2016 1 Commonwealth Secretariat Youth Development Index 2016 2 Commonwealth Secretariat calculations using International Monetary Fund's World Economic Outlook The Commonwealth in the Unfolding Global Trade Landscape - Commonwealth Trade Review 2015 Cities in low- and middle- income countries predicted to become 4 Cities in low- and middle- income countries predicted to become global leaders in terms of business activity, human capital and innovation in 10-20 years AT Kearney Emerging Cities Outlook 2014 Bangladesh, Rwanda, Pakistan, Malawi, Zambia, Mozambique, India, Kenya, Cameroon, Sierra Leone, Sri Lanka and Tanzania in top 30 for lowest footprint per capita WWF - Happy Planet Index The Commonwealth scores 60.0 next to an average Africa score of 50.0.
+Top ranked Commonwealth countries are Mauritius, Botswana, Seychelles, Namibia, South Africa, Ghana and Rwanda Ibrahim Index of African Governance 2016